HarmonyMorse/Week2Sprint/README.md

 - The table view should use a custom `UITableViewCell` subclass with a "Seen"/"Not Seen" button.
 Tapping the button toggles whether the user has seen the movie or not.
 (This should change the `Movie`'s `Bool` property that represents if it has been seen or not)
 - A bar button item that segues to a new view controller.
 This new view controller allows the user to add new movies.
 The view controller should have a text field to put in the movie's name, and a button to save the movie.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
-It is better to submit a challenge that meets MVP than one that attempts to much and does not.
+It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 Validate your work through testing the app on the simulator and ensure that your code operates as designed.